SNU-ARC/OpenDNN/README.md

 cd examples
 ./download_and_patch_caffe.sh
 ```
 3. You can now check the difference between original source codes and our patch.
+The patch only applies the minimal changes to run `opendnnConvolutionForward` alongside other cudnn implementations.
+For example, backward convolution operations are performed with cuDNN.
 ```
 cd caffe
 git diff
 ```
-The patch only applies the minimal changes to run `opendnnConvolutionForward` alongside other cudnn implementations.
-Backward operations can just performed with cuDNN.

 4. Enable the cuDNN usage option in Caffe configuration file.
-(Makefile.config.example) We only tested our example with CUDA 9.0 and cuDNN 7.1.4. **Please make sure that ```USE_CUDNN``` must be set to 1 in Makefile.config.example**.
+(Makefile.config.example) We only tested our example with CUDA 10.0 and cuDNN 7.1.4. **Please make sure that ```USE_CUDNN``` must be set to 1 in Makefile.config.example**.

 5. Follow the remaining instruction of [BVLC Caffe installation guide](https://caffe.berkeleyvision.org/install_apt.html)